Boise Water Quality at a Glance

 Practice water conservation to help manage peak summer demand that can reach 97 million gallons daily.
 Consider drought-resistant landscaping and efficient irrigation systems, especially since many neighborhoods rely on expensive treated water rather than canal irrigation.

-Consider PFAS Filtration
+Consider Filtration for Key Contaminants

 Glass of clean water